 Late spring and early summer can offer good value for some trips.
 Fall can be cheaper, but it overlaps with hurricane season, so flexibility and travel protection become more important.

-- December to April: Popular weather window, higher prices, strong resort demand.
+| December to April | Popular weather window, higher prices, strong resort demand. | Book early for holidays, winter breaks, spring break, and premium resorts. |

-- May to early June: Often a useful value window before peak summer travel.
+| May to Early June | Often a useful value window before peak summer travel. | Good for flexible travelers who want value before school-break demand rises. |

-- Summer: Family travel season with heat, humidity, and higher demand around school breaks.
+| Summer | Family travel season with heat, humidity, and demand around school breaks. | Plan around family schedules, weather, and resort availability. |

-- Late summer and fall: Potential savings, but hurricane season risk is higher.
+| Late Summer and Fall | Potential savings, but hurricane season risk is higher. | Travel protection and flexibility matter more during this period. |

 Jamaica Safety Tips

 Jamaica is a major tourism destination, and many travelers visit smoothly every year.
 Still, this is a destination where smart planning matters.
-The U.S. State Department currently advises travelers to exercise increased caution due to crime, health, and natural disaster risks.

 That does not mean everyone should avoid Jamaica.
 It means travelers should choose the right resort, use trusted transportation, book reputable excursions, understand where not to go, and review current conditions before departure.